Stochastic Oscillator Commodities Analysis and Stochastic Oscillator Trading Signals

 Developed by George C. Lane

-The Stochastic Oscillator is a momentum indicator - it shows the relation between the current closing commodities price relative to the high and low range over a given number of n periods.
+The Stochastic Oscillator is a momentum indicator - it shows the relation between the current closing price relative to the high and low range over a given number of n periods.
 Oscillator uses a scale of 0-100 to draw its values.

 The Stochastic Lines are drawn as 2 lines- %K and %D.